ImperaLuna/veridion_product_deduplication_challenge/README.md

-* Column `energy_efficiency` is a dictionary, there are other columns in the dataset that contains dictionaries however they are all located inside a list, in order to keep consistency over the data, and avoid complex logic to concatenate dictionaries we are going to convert it into a list also. - Later edit : this is no longer required since I created robust solution for merging dictionary arrays but this will be kept for data consistency.
+* Column `energy_efficiency` is a dictionary, there are other columns in the dataset that contains dictionaries however they are all located inside a list, in order to keep consistency over the data, and avoid complex logic to concatenate dictionaries we are going to convert it into a list also.

 #### Possibility of removing some columns